Astral0/code-to-llm/README.md

 - **Context Regeneration**: Easily regenerate the context.
 If files have been modified, you'll be guided to re-select the directory to ensure all changes are captured, while your previous file selection is preserved.
 - **Secret Masking Toggle**: Enable or disable sensitive data masking directly from the UI.
 - **Copy to Clipboard**: Quickly copy the generated Markdown context.
+- **LLM Integration (Configurable)**:
+  - Send the generated context directly to a configured LLM API (OpenAI compatible or Ollama).
+  - View the LLM's response directly in the interface.
+  - Copy the LLM's response to the clipboard.
+  - Configuration via `config.ini` for API endpoint, key, model, and API type.

 ## ⚙️ Installation